vikkirkobane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ts “Hello, World”, followed by a new line to the standard output.
+Tasks to identify variou commands for standard input and output.